smcyr/Craft-FocusPoint/README.md

-# Craft-FocusPoint
+# Focus point field type for Craft CMS

 A plugin for Craft CMS based on jQuery FocusPoint (https://github.com/jonom/jquery-focuspoint).
 This create a new field type "Focus Point" where you can choose coordinates on an image for the focus point.
 It's a good way to use the same field/image for multiple crops or responsive images.

+## Requirements

+Tested on Craft 2.5 and 2.6.
+No other specific requirement.

 ## How to install

-Put the focuspoint folder in the plugins directory and install it via the administration.
+Download the latest release and unzip the focuspoint folder in the plugins directory.
+Install it via the administration plugins page.

 ## How to use